Quandela/Perceval/docs/source/usage.rst

 --------

 At this point you can directly use Perceval.
-If you want to learn how to build Linear Optical circuits, manipulate vector states or run quantum algorithm remotely, you should follow the example notebooks.
+If you want to learn how to build Linear Optical circuits, manipulate vector states or run quantum algorithms remotely, you should follow the example notebooks.
 You can start with the :ref:`Detailed Walkthrough` tutorial.